web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 **KILT Protocol**

 Answers:
-"KILT preserves privacy in the same way paper or plastic credentials do:
+KILT preserves privacy in the same way paper or plastic credentials do:

 1. they are not stored on any central entity but totally decentralised in the wallets of their owners.
 2. users decide for what reason they share a credential with whom.
 3. one can share credentials partially"	A DID is created on the user‘s device.
 Like your blockchain keypair.
 It’s an identifier like your face, your fingerprint or your signature.
 It’s not issued by any entity.
 This way it’s always decentralised and does not have a decentralisation status.

 _Observations_:
--
+- web2 product comparison with the web3 is a valuable hint to not necessarily expect 100% privacy if it's a format, or product feature (not a bug) - applicable to a whole category
+- "free to share" ability could be communicated as a person's agency over privacy (similar to the "viewing key" approach in ZK)
+- a link between the different parts of DID should be more explored (like how age or geo could lead to identity discovery)

 _Product feature_
--
+- did 101 (with a focus on the linkage between different data types)

 **Onionclub**

 Answers:
-- actually privacy is by default on our platform.
+- actually, privacy is by default on our platform.
 It's not an option!
 - So, every user will have this enabled and if they want to be doxxed then they need to jump through some hoops.

 _Observations_:
--
+- lack clear attestation

 _Product feature_
--
+- web3 comms 101 (with a focus on misleading comms that create an obscure understanding of the tech/product)

 **Sismo**